THE BLACK BATTLION

 Forestry and Labour Unit

-In response to these demands, the Canadian government authorized the creation of the No. 2 Construction Battalion.
-It was primarily intended as a non-combatant unit that would perform labor tasks essential to the war effort, such as logging, building roads, and maintaining infrastructure.
+In response to these demands, the Canadian government authorized the creation of No. 2 Construction Battalion.
+It was primarily intended as a non-combatant unit that would perform labor tasks essential to the war effort, such as logging, building a logging railroad, and maintaining infrastructure.
 The battalion was initially headquartered in Pictou, Nova Scotia, a region with a significant Black population.

 Except for One